Go Back

 Designing and prototyping new products or tools

-Developing or customising software for internal use (e.g., inventory systems or manufacturing execution systems)
+Developing or customizing internal software (e.g., manufacturing execution systems)

-Testing alternative materials to reduce costs or improve product durability
+Testing new materials to reduce costs or improve durability

-Even if your project fails, the effort may still qualify for credit; what matters is that you tried to solve a technical problem using a structured, science-based approach.
+Even failed projects can qualify — what matters is that you attempted to solve a technical challenge using a structured, science-based approach.

-Recent Changes Regarding Section 174 and How It Applies to Manufacturers
+Recent Changes Regarding Section 174 and How They Affect Manufacturers

 The Game-Changer: R&D Capitalization